How to Salvage a Failed Butterfly Guard Sweep

 You don’t want your whole game to shut down as soon as you run into a roadblock.
 Which is why you need to have counters to your opponent’s butterfly guard counters, followups, or what I call ‘recounters.’
 (Of course you need recounters for every technique, not just the butterfly guard sweep.)

-Here is one of the highest percentage butterfly guard sweep recounters, demonstrated by Emily Kwok.
-This video is excerpted from our best-selling How To Defeat the Bigger, Stronger Opponent in No Gi series, but I’m sure that this little section is going to be very useful to you just on its own.
+Here is one of the highest percentage butterfly guard sweep recounters, demonstrated by Emily Kwok (this video is excerpted from our best-selling No Gi Guard Sweeps and Submissions app).

 It’s really simple: if you have any aspirations at all to become good at the butterfly guard you have to learn this technique.